owid/owid-grapher/README.md

 ## Database setup

-Exports from the live OWID database are published here and can be used for testing:
+Daily exports from the live OWID database are published here and can be used for testing:

 | File | Description | Size |
 | --- | --- | --- |